 3. Eat a Healthy, Well-Balanced Diet

 What you eat directly affects your oral health.
 You can prevent tooth decay by improving your diet, as certain foods are linked to bacteria that cause cavities.
 When you eat a well-balanced diet and avoid sugary snacks, your oral health will improve as will your overall body health.
 The less sugar in your diet the better, so instead of snacking on cookies and candy, choose fresh fruits and vegetables instead.
 Even sugary drinks like soda and juice can cause cavities so it’s wise to drink water instead.

 4. See Your Dentist for Regular Check-ups and Cleanings

 Our dentists are specially trained to detect dental problems early.
 This is why it’s important to see your dentist every six months for regular exams and cleanings.
 If you’re a parent of a young child, we recommend that you familiarize your child with the dentist office as early as possible.
 This will make going to the dentist less stressful.
 We begin to see children as early as 3 years old.
 It will also help ensure that any dental problems present will be identified early and treated accordingly.

 The doctors and staff here at Dental Associates of Delaware, your local Brandywine, Hockessin, Middletown, Newark, Wilmington, & Millsboro, DE family, pediatric, and cosmetic dentistry practice, encourage all our patients to practice good oral hygiene all year round.
 We’re always available to answer any questions you may have so do not hesitate to contact us if you have any questions about how you can improve your oral hygiene.

-If you would like to set up an appointment for yourself or your child, please contact us at our offices in Brandywine, Hockessin, Middletown, Newark, Wilmington, Millsboro, or Pediatric office in Newark, DE.
+If you would like to set up an appointment for yourself or your child, please contact us at our offices in Brandywine, Hockessin, Middletown, Newark, Wilmington, or Millsboro, DE.
 We look forward to seeing you soon!